How to Use Dashboards and Reports

 • Dashboards: Great for creating an easy-to-read overview with charts and graphs.
 They are more visually focused and designed for quick insights.
 However, large tables with thousands of rows are usually better suited to reports.

-• Reports: Ideal for handling large datasets, such as tables with hundreds or thousands of lines.
+• Reports: Ideal for handling large data sets, such as tables with hundreds or thousands of rows.
 They can be exported as CSV files for further analysis, and the export option is located at the bottom of each report.

-Both dashboards and reports support different visual outputs (e.g., line/bar charts, pie charts).
+Both dashboards and reports support different visual outputs (for example, line/bar charts and pie charts).
 The best option depends on the complexity of the data.
-For single or dual-dimensional data, charts are effective.
-But for more complex information, tables offer clarity.
+For single- or dual-dimensional data, charts are effective.
+For more complex information, tables provide greater clarity.

 Example: Pie Chart

-A pie chart works well for displaying a single dimension (e.g., revenue distribution across websites).
+A pie chart works well for displaying a single dimension (for example, revenue distribution across websites).

-Dashboards provide a real-time overview and are typically used for tracking what’s happening within the system.
+Dashboards provide a real-time overview and are typically used for tracking what is happening within the system.
 They allow you to set up multiple dashboards tailored to your needs, often relying heavily on graphs but can also include tables.

 Dashboards are dynamic, allowing for on-the-fly changes without saving, making them useful for quick adjustments.
-There’s no right or wrong way to set them up, but here are some suggested dashboards to start with:
+There is no right or wrong way to set them up, but here are some suggested dashboards to start with:

 • Revenue graph: Displays revenue per day for the last month.